lowpoly-thunderbird/Sum25-intro-labs/lab1.md

-# Lab 1: Introduction to DevOps with Git
+# Introduction to DevOps with Git

 ## Overview